rgeraldporter/avitext-spec/README.md

 <div id='Introduction'/>
 ## Introduction

 **Avitext** is a plain text file format specification for bird species observations in the [ABA region](http://listing.aba.org/descriptions/).
-It is designed to document checklists in the field as quickly as possible using a smartphone plain text application, such as iOS's *Notes* or Google's *Keep* app.
+It is designed to document checklists in the field as quickly as possible using a smartphone note-taking text application, such as iOS's *Notes* or Google's *Keep* app.

 <div id='Assumed-Knowledge'/>
 ### Assumed Knowledge